ahmed-ghaf-404/LeetCode/README.md

 # LeetCode
-This repo stores my personal answers to leetcode programs
+This repo stores my personal answers to leetcode questions.